 The Secura S-192 is 2 in 1 because it’s for hair and facial steaming.
 The manufacturer claims the product contains a built-in ozone generator, which controls the release of negatively charged oxygen.

 The Secura S-192 Hair and Facial Steamer is easy to assemble.
-It heats up pretty fast and releases continuous steam for 20 – 30 minutes before the device runs out of water.
-An internal alarm notifies you when this happens.
+It heats up pretty fast and releases continuous steam for 20 – 30 minutes.

 When using a tabletop steamer, it’s important to make sure you let all the parts dry out before you put the product back into storage to prevent electric shocks later on.